Welcome to the parish of St. Peter’s Halliwell

 Read more in this week’s newsletter.

-Evening Sermon series - Why Follow?
+Evening Sermon series - The Movement of God's People

 We meet every Sunday at 6.30pm in St. Peter’s Church and the reading and talk from this service is available on our YouTube channel.